TALE 2021: Development of Open-Response Prompt-Based Metacognitive Tutor for Online Classrooms

 This paper had a long journey!
 It was rejected twice in two different conferences before it found its home and won the Best Student Paper Award!

-When you seriously thought the paper won't be published, receiving an award becomes even sweeter!
+When you seriously think the paper won't be published, receiving an award becomes even sweeter!

 Details